GRE/GMAT Score Waivers

 - You have at least a 3.2 cumulative GPA

-- You have at least two years of relevant work experience
+- You have at least two years of relevant, post-baccalaureate work experience, including full-time internships

 - You have successfully completed one of Suffolk's graduate certificates in finance with at least a 3.0 cumulative GPA